-We've all read how the practice of meditation can dismantle our sense of self as we take a good hard look at the things we identify as me or mine.
-When you meditate you're supposed to come into the present moment and drop all reference to the future or the past and simply look at things as they arise.
-But some futures and pasts are easier to drop than others.
+We've all read about how the practice of meditation can start taking our sense of self apart as we take a good hard look at the things we identify as me or mine.
+When you meditate, you're supposed to come into the present moment and drop all reference to the future or the past, and simply look at things as they arise.
+But some futures and some pasts are easier to drop than others.
 Even if you can drop them for the time you're in meditation, you've got to come back and live with them when you come out of meditation.

 This whole issue of the narratives of our lives, the stories we tell ourselves: If we could just drop them and be done with them, life would be awfully easy.
 Meditation would be easy.
-But some narratives are stickier than others.
-We know that the Buddha's teachings involve learning to drop a lot of things, but in some cases, before you can drop them, you have to learn how to do them skillfully.
-The stories you tell yourself about your life are among the things you have to learn how to do skillfully.
-Otherwise, you can come out of a nice, peaceful meditation, and meet up with the same old rotten story all over again.
+But some narratives are easier to drop than others.
+We know that one of the basic principles of the Buddha's teachings is that there are a lot of things you have to learn how to drop, but before you can drop them, you have to learn how to do them skillfully.
+The stories you tell yourself about your life are among the things you have to learn how to do skillfully before you can drop them.
+Otherwise, you can come out of a nice, peaceful meditation and meet up with the same old rotten story all over again.
 You'll find yourself relating to it and getting tied up in it again and again and again.
-Or else you find that you can't even get into the meditation to begin with, because no matter how hard you try to drop the story it stays stuck to your hand.

-So a good part of the meditation is often not just being with the breath but-if you find you've got a story that keeps obsessing the mind, stirring up greed, anger, delusion, fear, whatever-learning how to deal with that story, learning how to tell yourself new stories.
+So often, a good part of the meditation is not just being with the breath but-if you find you've got a story that keeps obsessing the mind, stirring up greed, anger, delusion, fear, whatever-learning how to deal with that story, learning how to tell yourself new stories.
 Learn a corrective to the old stories.

 One of the basic ways of doing this is to reflect on the passage we chanted just now, developing thoughts of goodwill, compassion, appreciation, and equanimity.
 Try to develop these attitudes with respect to those stories so that you can tell yourself new stories that are easier to let go of in a liberating way.

-In other words, you don't just push the stories away.
-You weave a new story and then you get to the point in the story where it's time to settle down and meditate.
+In other words, you don't just throw stories away.
+You weave a new story and then you get to the point in that story where it's time to settle down and meditate.
 That way the story will leave you alone.
 When you come back out of meditation, the story may still be there but it's not the kind of story that's going to get you all worked up.
 It's been refashioned.

-Learn to get more and more skillful at the way you tell stories in the mind, starting out with an attitude of goodwill.
-First, goodwill for yourself.
-You realize that if you sit here telling yourself bad stories over and over again, you're going to suffer.
+You learn to get more and more skillful at the way you tell stories in the mind, starting out with an attitude of goodwill.
+First, goodwill for yourself: You realize that if you sit here telling yourself bad stories over and over again, you're going to suffer.
 Do you want to suffer?
 Well, no. Do you want other people to suffer?
 Well, maybe.
-You may think about people who've wronged you, and of how much you'd like to see them get their just desserts.
-In cases like this, you have to ask yourself what you're going to gain from their suffering.
+You may think about people who've wronged you, and of how much you'd like to see them get their just deserts.
+In cases like this, you have to ask yourself what you're going to get out of their suffering.
 You don't benefit in any way from their suffering.
-The fact that you're sitting there wishing suffering on them is harming you right now, getting in the way of your meditation.
+The fact that you're sitting there wishing suffering on them is harming yourself right now, getting in the way of your meditation.